maxxyryo/BinanceGridTrader/README.md

   - [x] completed grids
   - [ ] performance calculation
 - [ ] Once Grids are completed make new grids once grid is completed
+  - [ ] Create new grids if there are free grid slots based on market manager
 - [ ] Overall account performance tracking

 ## Install